The platform that

 If you're running a post-training cycle and your data quality picture is a black box — let's talk.

 Signal evaluates contributors before they start and tracks their performance on every task.
-Every score is built on your task type, your benchmark, your rubric — not a generic assessment.
+Every score is built on your task type, your benchmark, your rubric — calibrated to your work.

 Daily Badge Score updates on every contributor.
 Accuracy drop triggers automatic throttle — before the batch reaches your pipeline, not after the benchmark reveals it.

 Score report at project close.
 Distribution by contributor, trend by week, throttle events logged.
-No other vendor gives you this — because no other vendor has Signal.
+Traced to person, session, and batch.

 See Signal running on your task type.